affinda/affinda-python/docs/models.md

 collection.
 - `id`:
 - `rectangle`: Required.
+- `rectangles`:
 - `page_index`: Required.
 - `raw`: Required.
 - `confidence`: Required.
-Combined confidence from the model confidence and the OCR confidence.
+The overall confidence that the model's prediction is correct.
 - `classification_confidence`: Required.
-The AI model confidence.
+The model's confidence that the text has been classified correctly.
 - `text_extraction_confidence`: Required.
-The OCR confidence.
+If the document was submitted as an image, this is the confidence that the text in the image has been correctly read by the model.
 - `is_verified`: Required.
 - `is_client_verified`:
 - `is_auto_verified`: